Zam-gif/Prediction-Models/README.md

 # Prediction-Models
-this project, we show that the construction of a powerful predictive model of schizophrenia based on GWA is feasible by an appropriate selection of machine learning rule.
+In this project, we demonstrate the feasibility of creating powerful predictive models for schizophrenia based on Genome-Wide Association (GWA) studies, which is feasible through the appropriate selection of machine learning rules.